 - The right to a healthy and safe home environment.
 Hence, the landlords are tasked to maintain and repair damages that will affect a tenant's health and safety.

 - The right to remain in the unit unless there's a breach of the lease.
-In other words, a landlord can't evict a tenant without cause.
+In other words, a landlord can't evict a tenant without cause, even if other tenants file complaints.

 These are the basic tenant responsibilities in Texas.

-- Follow the rules, policies and regulations in the leasing agreement and those that are mandated by local, County and State laws.
+- Follow the rules, policies and regulations in the rental agreement and those that are mandated by local, County and State laws

 Landlord Responsibilities and Rights